Pennsylvania Route 222: Route description

 PA 222 begins at an interchange with I-78/PA 309 in Dorneyville in South Whitehall Township in Lehigh County, which is in the Lehigh Valley, where the road continues southwest as US 222 toward the city of Reading.
 From this interchange, PA 222 heads northeast on four-lane divided Hamilton Boulevard.
 The route comes to an intersection with Lincoln Avenue that has a southbound jughandle; Lincoln Avenue provides access to the main entrance of the Dorney Park & Wildwater Kingdom amusement park.
 PA 222 passes between Dorney Park & Wildwater Kingdom to the north and businesses to the south.
 The southbound direction comes to a right-in/right-out with the exit from Dorney Park & Wildwater Kingdom along with the bus entrance to the amusement park.
 After passing the amusement park, the route splits into two carriageways, with PA 222 north remaining on Hamilton Boulevard and PA 222 south following the newer Hamilton Boulevard Bypass to the north; at the split, there is a pair of median U-turn ramps.

 To the east, the road intersects Cedar Crest Boulevard, a major north-south arterial in the Lehigh Valley area.
-The Da Vinci Science Center is located at the northeast corner of PA 222 southbound and Cedar Crest Boulevard on the campus of Cedar Crest College.
+The campus of Cedar Crest College is located at the northeast corner of PA 222 southbound and Cedar Crest Boulevard.